Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/Getting Started - Part 2.md

 example only). *Skin Weights* is dependent on which skinning algorithm you plan to use.
 If you use *Vertex Skinning* (Vertex Shader), you must set it to *Standard (4 Bones)* as shown above.
-For *Deform Skinning* (Compute Shader), you can change it to custom with a max weights set up to 256.
+For *Deform Skinning* (Compute Shader), you can change it to custom with a *max weights* set up to a maximum of 256.
 Leave *Optimize Game Objects* unchecked (for this example only).

 Lastly, turn **off** compression of animation clips.